 Camera is an active member of the community she has called home for more than three decades.
 She is involved with local chapters of the American Cancer Society, the American Heart Association, the Leukemia and Lymphoma Society, and the Cystic Fibrosis Foundation.
 She also serves on the Pittsburgh Film Office Board of Trustees.
 Camera is a member of the Saint Damien of Molokai Catholic Church.

 Family is a great source of pride in Camera’s life and motivates her civic engagement.
-Her daughter, Devin, is an award-winning news reporter, producer and anchor in Baltimore.
-Her son, Dante, is pursuing a career in the military.
-Her stepdaughter, Danielle, and son-in-law, Matthew, are successful business owners in Florida.
-Her stepson, Damon, is a steamfitter and lives in Belle Vernon with his wife, Laurie.
+Her daughter, Devin, is an award-winning news reporter, producer and anchor in New Orleans.
+Her son, Dante, is a United States Marine.